CE225-5-AU-CO:

 BSC H176 Neural Technology with Psychology (including Placement Year)

-2. be able to interpret the data from a subset of neuroimaging technologies,
+2. Interpret the data from a subset of neuroimaging technologies,

 Comprehensive introduction to the following neuro-imaging techniques, including basic principles, type of neural activity being recorded, advantages/disadvantages and differences: